matthewcrews/blog/content/blog/2022/03/performance-of-key-value-lookups-types/index.md

 tag: fsharp, performance
 ---

 I have been working on a simulation engine that requires a key/value collection for holding the flow rates through a network as part of a [Push-Relabel algorithm](https://en.wikipedia.org/wiki/Push%E2%80%93relabel_maximum_flow_algorithm).
 This is the most performance-critical code in the engine, so I needed to find the fastest way to perform a lookup, update, and store for a key/value pair.
-The prevailing wisdom is to use a .NET `Dictionary,` but I was curious how the performance would compare to the F# `Map` type.
+The prevailing wisdom is to use a .NET `Dictionary`, but I was curious how the performance would compare to the F# `Map` type.
 A `Map` is backed by an [AVL Tree](https://en.wikipedia.org/wiki/AVL_tree) and has a read and write performance of $O(log(n))$ while `Dictionary` is a [Hash Table](https://en.wikipedia.org/wiki/Hash_table) with an algorithmic complexity of $O(1)$ for reads and writes.

 For my use case, I need to read a value from the collection, perform a minor update, and then update the value for the key in the collection.